Privacy and confidentiality

 Disposal of notes

-Redundant health information e.g. copies of letters or results which have been filed electronically are disposed of on the premises by secure shredding.
-Medical notes which exist as paper-based files are retained by Student Health for about 10 years in a secure facility.
+Redundant health information e.g. copies of letters or results which have been filed electronically, are disposed of on the premises by secure shredding.
+Clinical notes which exist as paper-based files are retained by Student Health and Counselling for about 10 years in a secure facility.

 Computerised clinical files are 'inactivated' if a student does not re-enrol but remain retrievable within the system should they be required.